MetPX/sarracenia/doc/sr_postv3.7.rst

 All other headers are reserved for future use.
-Headers which are unknown to a given client should be forwarded without modification.
+Headers which are unknown to a given client must be forwarded without modification.

 EXAMPLE